 Papua New Guinea leader warns Opposition not to 'play politics' with China visit

-China's Foreign Minister Wang Yi will meet with Prime Minister James Marape on Friday, after meeting with his counterpart, in the final days of an eight-nation tour.
+China's Foreign Minister Wang Yi met with Prime Minister James Marape on Friday, after signing agreements with his counterpart, in the final days of an eight-nation tour.

-China was unable to gain consensus from 10 Pacific island nations for a sweeping regional pact on security and trade at a meeting on Monday, after several nations said it was too rushed and they wanted to consult the broader region.
+China was unable to gain consensus from 10 Pacific island nations for a sweeping regional pact on security and trade at a meeting on Monday.
+Several nations said it was too rushed and they wanted to consult the broader region, where some countries have diplomatic ties with Taiwan and not Beijing.

+Nonetheless, Wang struck a series of bilateral deals on infrastructure, fisheries, trade and police equipment on his tour, and officials say discussions over a regional pact will continue.

+Chinese state media outlet Xinhua this week reported Beijing wanted developing countries to join its new "Global Security Initiative" although details have been scant.

 The United States, Australia and New Zealand have expressed concern over Beijing's ambitions for a greater security and policing presence in the Pacific, after it struck a security pact with Solomon Islands.